The LLM API Landscape (OpenAI, Anthropic, Google, Meta)

 • The "Thinking" vs. "Effort" Divergence:

-• OpenAI now separates models by mode (gpt-5.2-instant vs gpt-5.2-thinking).
+• OpenAI separates models by mode (gpt-5.5-instant vs gpt-5.5-thinking vs gpt-5.5-pro).

 • Your abstraction must normalize these disparate concepts into a single "Intelligence" config.